Toboggan: slides everywhere

-Short description: Toboggan is a modern, multi-platform slides system built in Rust.
+Toboggan is a modern, multi-platform slides system built in Rust.
+Write your slides in Markdown, run a lightweight WebSocket server, and control the presentation from any device.

 Why Toboggan

 I prefer presentations that are easy to write and flexible to present.
 Toboggan was created to meet that need: write your slides in Markdown (or TOML if you prefer structured files), start a small WebSocket server, and control the presentation from any device.
-Rust provides a fast, portable foundation—useful when you want a reliable tool without heavy dependencies.
+Rust provides a fast, portable foundation, which is useful when you want a reliable tool without heavy dependencies.

 What it is (brief)